OfficeDev/office-js-docs-pr/reference/shared/richapiobject.set.md

 });
 ```

-Below example sets the properties of one range by copying the properties of another range.
+The following example sets the properties of one range by copying the properties of another range.
 Note that the source object must be loaded first.

 ```js
 Excel.run(function (ctx) {